Introduction

 - Other stark contradictions in prophetic visions about the same historical event across time.

 Having prophecy has never been enough on it’s own (Matthew 7:22–23, 1 Coe 13), nor keeping the commandments -lest we live by them (Galatians 3:11–12).
 The Pharisees had these, but they were preventing others from entering through their behaviors.
-Maybe, because they held private interpretation of scripture like I’ve caught the Adventists doing with 1844 –glory to the name of Jesus (John 16:14)
+Maybe, because they held private interpretation of scripture, similar to how I’ve found the Adventists doing with 1844

 Then Jesus spoke to the crowds and to His disciples.
 “The scribes and Pharisees sit in Moses’ seat.
 So practice and observe everything they tell you.
 But do not do what they do, for they do not practice what they preach.
 They tie up heavy, burdensome loads and lay them on men’s shoulders, but they themselves are not willing to lift a finger to move them.